CnCNet/xna-cncnet-client/README.md

 Requirements
 ------------

 The client relies on either MonoGame or Microsoft's XNA Framework, depending on the build platform.
-Building the solution requires Visual Studio 2015 or newer.
-A modern version of MonoDevelop could also work.
+Building the solution requires Visual Studio 2017.
+A modern version of MonoDevelop or Visual Studio for Mac could also work.

 * If you're building for Windows (Vista and newer), you can just clone the repository, open the solution with Visual Studio 2015 and compile it right away; the repository includes MonoGame and other necessary references for building for the MonoGame Windows (Vista and newer) platform.